wso2/docs-is/en/includes/guides/organization-management/email-domain-based-organization-discovery.md

 ## Enable email domain based organization discovery

 !!! note
-    - This feature is can only be used when email address is configured as the username.
+    - This feature can only be used when email address is configured as the username.
     - Enabling email domain based organization discovery feature, and adding email domain mapping against the organizations is permitted only for the organization (root).

 ### Using the Console